krishna2/krishna2.github.io/2021-we-have-no-idea.md

 There are six ways of learning something.
 Called Pramanas.
 [From Wikipedia] : Pramāṇa literally means "proof" and is also a concept and field of Indian philosophy.
 Hinduism identifies six pramanas as correct means of accurate knowledge and to truths:

-Pratyakṣa (perception),
+- Pratyakṣa (perception)

-Anumāṇa (inference),
+- Anumāṇa (inference)

-Upamāṇa (comparison and analogy),
+- Upamāṇa (comparison and analogy)

-Arthāpatti (postulation, derivation from circumstances),
+- Arthāpatti (postulation, derivation from circumstances)

-Anupalabdhi (non-perception, negative/cognitive proof)
+- Anupalabdhi (non-perception, negative/cognitive proof)

-and

-Śabda (word, testimony of past or present reliable experts).
+- Śabda (word, testimony of past or present reliable experts)

 [https://en.wikipedia.org/wiki/Pramana#Six_pramanas](https://en.wikipedia.org/wiki/Pramana#Six_pramanas)